imi-ms/mdro-report/Readme.md

 This tool is used to create the surveillance report according to [§ 23 IfSG](https://www.gesetze-im-internet.de/ifsg/__23.html) by running XQuery queries.

-MDROs is short for multidrug-resistant organisms, also known in GERMAN as MRE (Multi-Resistente Erreger).
+MDRO is short for *multidrug-resistant organism*, also known in German as MRE (*Multi-Resistente Erreger*).
 The following germs are supported by this tool:

 | abbr | 🇬🇧                                        | 🇩🇪                                          |